anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter03.md

 [Shaker](http://pyshaker.readthedocs.io/en/latest/) scenario specifies the deployment and list of tests to execute.

-At the time of writing, no KPI is defined in CNTT chapters which would have asked for an update of the default SLA proposed in [Functest Benchmarking CNTT](https://git.opnfv.org/functest/tree/docker/benchmarking-cntt/testcases.yaml?h=stable%2Fwallaby)
+At the time of writing, no KPIs are defined in Anuket specifications which would have asked for an update of the default SLA proposed in [Functest Benchmarking CNTT](https://git.opnfv.org/functest/tree/docker/benchmarking-cntt/testcases.yaml?h=stable%2Fwallaby)